-Mechanical Engineering (MEC ENG) Courses MEC ENG 24 Freshman Seminars 1 Unit Terms offered: Fall 2017, Spring 2017, Fall 2016 The Berkeley Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small-seminar setting.
+1 Mechanical Engineering (MEC ENG) Courses MEC ENG 24 Freshman Seminars 1 Unit Terms offered: Fall 2017, Spring 2017, Fall 2016 The Berkeley Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small-seminar setting.
 Berkeley Seminars are offered in all campus departments, and topics vary from department to department and semester to semester.
-Rules & Requirements Repeat rules: Course may be repeated for credit as topic varies.
+Freshman Seminars: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of seminar per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
 Final exam required.
-MEC ENG 40 Thermodynamics 3 Units Terms offered: Fall 2017, Summer 2017 10 Week Session, Spring 2017 This course introduces the fundamentals of energy storage, thermophysical properties of liquids and gases, and the basic principles of thermodynamics which are then applied to various areas of engineering related to energy conversion and air conditioning.
-Rules & Requirements Prerequisites: Chemistry 1A, Engineering 7, Mathematics 1B, and PHYSICS 7B (http://guide.berkeley.edu/search/?P=PHYSICS%207B) Credit Restrictions: Students will receive no credit for 40 after taking 105B.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: 10 weeks - 4.5 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Letter grade.
+Freshman Seminars: Read Less [-] MEC ENG 40 Thermodynamics 3 Units Terms offered: Spring 2018, Fall 2017, Summer 2017 10 Week Session This course introduces the fundamentals of energy storage, thermophysical properties of liquids and gases, and the basic principles of thermodynamics which are then applied to various areas of engineering related to energy conversion and air conditioning.
+Thermodynamics: Read More [+] Rules & Requirements Prerequisites: Chemistry 1A, Engineering 7, Mathematics 1B, and Physics 7B Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: 10 weeks - 4.5 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-MEC ENG C85 Introduction to Solid Mechanics 3 Units Terms offered: Fall 2017, Summer 2017 10 Week Session, Spring 2017 A review of equilibrium for particles and rigid bodies.
+Thermodynamics: Read Less [-] MEC ENG C85 Introduction to Solid Mechanics 3 Units Terms offered: Spring 2018, Fall 2017, Summer 2017 10 Week Session A review of equilibrium for particles and rigid bodies.
 Application to truss structures.
 The concepts of deformation, strain, and stress.
 Equilibrium equations for a continuum.
 Elements of the theory of linear elasticity.
 The states of plane stress and plane strain.
 Solution of elementary elasticity problems (beam bending, torsion of circular bars).
 Euler buckling in elastic beams.
-Rules & Requirements Prerequisites: Mathematics 53 and 54 (may be taken concurrently); PHYSICS 7A (http://guide.berkeley.edu/search/?P=PHYSICS%207A) Credit Restrictions: Students will receive no credit for Mechanical Engineering C85/Civil and Environmental Engineering C30 after completing Mechanical Engineering W85.
+Introduction to Solid Mechanics: Read More [+] Rules & Requirements Prerequisites: Mathematics 53 and 54 (may be taken concurrently); Physics 7A Credit Restrictions: Students will receive no credit for Mechanical Engineering C85/Civil and Environmental Engineering C30 after completing Mechanical Engineering W85.
 A deficient grade in Mechanical Engineering W85 may be removed by taking Mechanical Engineering C85/Civil and Environmental Engineering C30.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: